International SEO: What You Need to Know

 For example, the Adidas Australia website is “adidas.com.au”.
 Notice that, unlike the subdomain, here the country code “au” comes after the gTLD “.com”.

-Some country codes like “.co” which is used for Columbia are common and therefore are open to being registered for other purposes like making a “domain.co” website where the “co” represents “company”.
+Some country codes like “.co” which is used for Colombia are common and therefore are open to being registered for other purposes like making a “domain.co” website where the “co” represents “company”.

 With a separate domain for each country, the international SEO signal is much powerful and it also tells users and search engines that the company has a dedicated presence in that particular region helping with building more trust.